Education and qualifications

 Ian has led on many innovative deals in the market.
 These include, amongst others, advising:

-a consortium of Allianz Capital Partners, AXA Investment Managers and OMERS on the financing of their successful bid for the acquisition of a 49.99% stake in Altice's "fibre to the home" business, and the €1.8bn financing of SFR FTTH, the operating company, to providing high speed internet to consumers across France
+a consortium of Allianz Capital Partners, AXA Investment Managers and OMERS on the financing of their successful bid for the acquisition of a 49.99% stake in Altice's "fibre to the home" business, on the acquisition of covage by SFR FTTH and subsequent capex financing and the €1.8bn financing of SFR FTTH, the operating company, to providing high speed internet to consumers across France

 the senior lenders on the €1.3bn refinancing of Budapest Airport, including structuring junior debt into the concession-based structure and later the Company itself on its amendment into a multi-tranched common debt platform